The Toronto-Dominion Bank (TD) Shares Decline Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for The Toronto-Dominion Bank (TD) is $73.39, which is $15.5 above the current market price.
-The public float for TD is 1.81B, and currently, short sellers hold a 2.07% ratio of that floaft.
-The average trading volume of TD on May 04, 2023 was 2.52M shares.
+The average price suggested by analysts for TD is $71.96, which is $12.09 above the current market price.
+The public float for TD is 1.81B, and currently, shorts hold a 2.07% of that float.
+The average trading volume for TD on May 09, 2023 was 2.56M shares.

 TD’s Market Performance

-TD’s stock has seen a -1.24% decrease for the week, with a -1.47% drop in the past month and a -13.61% fall in the past quarter.
-The volatility ratio for the week is 1.59%, and the volatility levels for the past 30 days are at 1.55% for The Toronto-Dominion Bank The simple moving average for the past 20 days is -1.35% for TD’s stock, with a -7.23% simple moving average for the past 200 days.
+TD’s stock has seen a 1.67% increase for the week, with a 4.16% rise in the past month and a -9.79% fall in the past quarter.
+The volatility ratio for the week is 2.48%, and the volatility levels for the past 30 days are at 1.68% for The Toronto-Dominion Bank The simple moving average for the last 20 days is 1.38% for TD stock, with a simple moving average of -4.27% for the last 200 days.

-During the last 5 trading sessions, TD fell by -1.29%, which changed the moving average for the period of 200-days by -6.38% in comparison to the 20-day moving average, which settled at $60.50.
-In addition, The Toronto-Dominion Bank saw -7.89% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TD rose by +1.67%, which changed the moving average for the period of 200-days by -3.66% in comparison to the 20-day moving average, which settled at $60.80.
+In addition, The Toronto-Dominion Bank saw -4.99% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for TD